t-mxcom/DMXControl-DDF/README.md

 See the full description, images and DDFs [here](./devices/Ghost%20Yello%203%20Colors/docs/README.md).

-### LED Balken
+### eurolite LED KLS-180

-This is a LED based 4-head RGB spotlight.
+This is a LED based 4-head RGB spotlight with 4 small strobes.

 It has built-in programs and sound to light modes.

-See the full description, images and DDFs [here](./devices/xxxx/docs/README.md).
+See the full description, images and DDFs [here](./devices/eurolite%20LEL%KLS-180/docs/README.md).

 ## Additional information